twof/twof.github.io/blog/dependency_injection_cover_letter.md

 [6] I created [a library](https://github.com/twof/FunctionSpy) to do this.

 [7] The TL;DR is that you really ought to also return your side effects.
-[The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (think spicy [Redux](https://en.wikipedia.org/wiki/Redux_(JavaScript_library)) (think a [reducer](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) + a store)) uses this pattern.
+[The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (think spicy [Redux](https://en.wikipedia.org/wiki/Redux_(JavaScript_library))) uses this pattern.
 Haskel requires this pattern in the form of the IO monad.

-[8] I’m open to being convinced otherwise on this, but I haven’t seen it yet.
-Some of [the companies](https://www.heirloomcarbon.com/) I’m looking at are talking about sequestering upwards of 90 million tons of carbon a year, so that’s where the bar is.

-[9] When I say frontend here, I mean both web and mobile, regardless of UI framework.

 ## End Notes
 Doing research for this I ran into a bunch of other folks who have done similar work on dependency injection and its place in architecture.
 Here are a few of my favorites: